 Check out other places to Disconnect from social media and go offline in the sanctuaries of Seoul.

 Sample Korean Cuisine

 The Myeong-dong neighborhood and Namdaemun Market are two good places in the city to try traditional street food.
 You can try the local favorites like spicy rice cakes, Korean porridge, fried chicken, bibimbap, kebabs, ginseng chicken soup, sweet Korean pancakes, and many more.
 No trip to Korea can ever be complete without trying the popular bulgogi (BBQ beef).
 If you stick to local specialties, you will never go hungry in Seoul, even with a minimal budget.

 Tap into Seoul’s Artsy Places

-You can understand Korean culture and art at the National Museum of Korea, the sixth largest museum in the world.
+You can understand Korean culture and art at the National Museum of Korea, the sixth-largest museum globally.
 It traces the chronological history of Korean culture with 15,000 pieces on display at any given time.
 After that, you can head out to the Seoul Museum of Art for an in-depth look at classic and modern Korean art.
 Your third stop can be Dongdaemun Design Plaza, one of Seoul’s architectural masterpieces.
 The 409,000-square-foot complex features an undulating, aluminum exterior with panels that light up at night.
-There are a series of exhibition halls with temporary exhibits focusing on fashion and the Korean creative industry, a design lab, a rooftop park, and shopping and dining space.
+There are a series of exhibition halls with temporary exhibits focusing on fashion and the Korean creative industry, a design lab, a rooftop park, and a shopping and dining space.

 Relieve the 1988 Summer Olympics